luke-robertson/get-query-strings/readme.md

   job: dev
 }

+console.log(params2)

+{
+  a: 1,
+  b: 2
+}

 console.log(name)

 luke

+console.log(name2)

+luke
 ```

 Please note : decodeURIComponent is used on both the KEY and the VALUE
+Also will add a ? to the string if missing and passed in manually

 ## Authors